 How often you should do Power Cleans in the week or what is the right training frequency depends on a few factors.

 In my case, the athletes I train are not Olympic Weightlifters, and they compete in a sport that is not weightlifting, consequently, the Power Clean and other derivatives from Olympic Weightlifting are a means to an end, not the end in itself.

 The Power Clean and other Olympic Weightlifting derivatives are a means to an end, not the end in itself.

 How often do we do Power Cleans?

-The training frequency of our strength training, in general, is 2 – 3 times per week depending and is also dependent on the season and emphasis of the period.
+The training frequency of our strength training, in general, is 2 – 3 times per week depending o where we are in the season and emphasis of the period.

 In the pre-season where the emphasis is on developing and maximizing physical qualities, such as strength, power, and speed, we have 3 dedicated strength training sessions a week.

 During the competitive season, where the focus on optimal results in competition and maintaining physical qualities, we have 2 dedicated strength training sessions in a week.

 Very rarely we do Power Cleans in all sessions, we mix it up.

 If we train 3 times a week, that could mean we do Power Cleans in the first session, Power Snatches in the second session and Hang Power Cleans in the third session.